Lehigh Gorge Trail

 I’m not a hiker, although I have been on hiking trips with family before.
 My abbonim is very into going on hikes, so there have been a few times that we’ve tagged along with him as a family to see some pretty amazing views.
 However, this time around, I knew I wanted to see fall foliage in a new way, but I did not really feel like dealing with having to hike up any mountains.
 I wanted something that would be a nice trail, but allow us to see the foliage in a new way.

-I heard some things about the Lehigh Gorge and the L&T Trail, but was a little hesitant because I have not gone on a hike in over a year and was worried about the terrain.
+I heard some things about the Lehigh Gorge and the L&T Trail in Pennsylvania, but was a little hesitant because I have not gone on a hike in over a year and was worried about the terrain.
 How hilly would it be or how steep is it?
 Much to my surprise, when I did some research, the terrain seemed pretty walkable and awarded some beautiful views of the mountainous landscape.
 So, we packed our things, drove almost 2 hours up to the Gorge to do a short walk through the foliage.

 We originally wanted to go during the weekend that the fall foliage was at its peak on October 19th (tomorrow!), but when we looked at the weather report the Friday before, it reported that there was a chance it was going to rain that weekend.
 Funny enough, the forecast changed, anyway so we could have still gone on the day we originally planned.
 However, when we went there was still a lot of beauty to behold and the official “peak week” started on that day.